BeautyScientist/GSDIANOZAS/README.md

 So here’s the plan.
 Let’s try splitting the day up into 6-minute sessions \- 5 for working and 1 for admin \- and see if, even with this constraint, something worthwhile can be created.
 For example \- a book on how to cope with continual interruptions.
 This opening paragraph is my first trial with the concept.

+#### **Habit Building**

+This is the subject people have written whole books on.
+But the fact is that a lot of what you achieve is down to your habits.
+I don’t know how unusual I am in this, but typically I’m most interested in things that are new and different. so if I decide I’m gonna write a book in 10 minute Burst initially it’s interesting and new and I have no trouble giving it my attention.

+I’m now at the stage where I’ve been doing it for awhile and it’s no longer has the novelty value to grab my attention.
+But equally, I don’t do it By force of habit either.
+So this is the grinding bit when it either takes as a habit or starts to fade out of my daily activities.

+So I have a couple of strategies for ensuring this habit takes.
+For a start, I’ve set up an automated reminder for every two days.
+Previous ones fit in my calendar and remain there until I take them off.
+This means I can backfill any that I miss.
+The psychology is that I want to continuous record of achievement.
+The other thing is I am tying this to my daily walk.
+I will check progress at the beginning of my walk.
+So every day there is something tangible that reminds me to work on it.

+Let’s see how it goes.

 #### **Caffeine**

 I sometimes find it hard to get to sleep in the evening.
 I stay awake until one or later.
 Sometimes I work inefficiently on a particular project but more usually I aimlessly listen to odd bits of music or watch random videos.
 YouTube shorts are my drug of choice.